 The only exception to this is if the compensable injury or condition actually causes the other later incident.
 For example, if your compensable knee injury causes you to lose your balance and fall down, the fall would be covered.

 Psychological conditions can be recognized as compensable consequences just like physical conditions.
 If you develop a psychological condition, your doctor should note it in the reports to WorkSafeBC.
 For more information on psychological conditions, please see our factsheet titled “Psychological Disorders and Mental Conditions.”

 What if I disagree with a decision?

-If you do not agree with WorkSafeBC decision, you have the right to request a review.
-You must request a review within 90 days.
-If you disagree with the Review Division decision you have 30 days to file an appeal to the Workers’ Compensation Appeal Tribunal.
+If you disagree with a WorkSafeBC decision, you can request a review by the Review Division.
+You have 90 days from the date of the decision to request the review.
+If you disagree with the Review Division decision, you have 30 days to file an appeal to the Workers’ Compensation Appeal Tribunal.

 This factsheet has been prepared for general information purposes.
 It is not a legal document.
 Please refer to the Workers Compensation Act and the Rehabilitation Services and Claims Manual Volume I and Volume II for purposes of interpretation and application of the law.